themysticsavages/cloudbot-discord/readme.md

-    poll - Set up a relatively customizable poll with reactions fortnite - Get recent news and the battle map from 'Fortnite' get - Download a file to the bot servers (if it's a text document, you can read it)
+    poll - Set up a relatively customizable poll with reactions fortnite - Get recent news and the battle map from 'Fortnite' get - Download a file to the bot servers (if it's a text document, you can read it) dashboard - Get the URL to the bot dashboard
 ```

 ## Addons